The first I saw of Sligo

 besides the stream and stand still

-near the islet astern of the river
+near the crannog astern of the river

 where the waters approach from Lough Gill.